systopia/funding/docs/usage/application-states.md

 The states _withdrawn_ and _rejected_ do not allow for further actions.

-The transition from the status _eligible_ to the status _complete_ is triggered by the beginning of the billing process.
+The transition from the status _eligible_ to the status _complete_ is triggered by the beginning of the [drawdown phase](./usage.md#phases-of-a-funding-case).

 In the _complete_ status, any changes are possible, except the deletion of cost items.
 The changes have no influence on the application status or the results of the review.